 It’s essential that you have a thorough understanding of what practices are considered discriminatory.

-Most employee benefits are not required and may depend on the worker’s classification, hours, and other factors.
-However, certain benefits are required on the federal level or in certain states, such as:
+Most employee benefits are not required and may depend on the worker’s classification, hours and other factors.
+However, certain benefits are required by law, such as:

-Look into your state’s employee benefits laws to determine which benefits you’re required to provide.
+Look into employee benefits laws to determine which benefits you’re required to provide.

 Immigration laws prevent employers from discriminating based on nationality or citizenship status when hiring.
-They also require employers to ensure that anyone they’re employing is able to legally work in the U.S.
+They also require employers to ensure that anyone they’re employing is able to legally work in Australia.

 Workplace safety laws

-The Occupational Safety and Health Act of 1970 (OSHA) requires employers to provide “safe and healthful working conditions.”
-This includes training, providing the right protective gear, notifying workers about potential hazards on the job, and keeping records of workplace injuries.
+Australian WHS laws require employers to provide safe working conditions.
+This includes training, providing the right protective gear, notifying workers about potential hazards on the job and keeping records of workplace injuries.
 Failing to meet these standards could result in severe workplace injuries that you can be held liable for.

-Wage and hour laws dictate the required rate of pay for employees and how workers are classified.
-This can include minimum wage regulations, when overtime is due, when breaks are required, and which employees are entitled to fringe benefits.
-Violating these laws even just once could result in fines of up to $10,000.
-Wage and hour laws may vary by state, so be sure to check your state’s regulations.
+Employee pay, leave and entitlements laws dictate the required rate of pay.
+This can include minimum wage regulations, when overtime is due, when breaks are required and which employees are entitled to fringe benefits.
+Violating these laws even just once could result in penalties.

 Some of the most common human resources management (HRM) mistakes include: